Varicose veins

 How do you treat varicose veins?

 The first step in the process is to undergo a thorough assessment by an expert vascular surgeon.
 During this assessment, the surgeon will take a detailed medical history and examine your legs.
-They will they undertake an ultrasound scan of the veins to confirm the diagnosis by checking for pooling of blood in the veins and looking at the direction of blood flow on an advanced type of ultrasound scan known as a triplex scan.
+They will then undertake an ultrasound scan of the veins to confirm the diagnosis by checking for pooling of blood in the veins and looking at the direction of blood flow on an advanced type of ultrasound scan known as a triplex scan.

 After a thorough assessment of your condition, the surgeon will recommend a course of treatment based on their findings.
 There is no one size fits all approach – the right treatment will be tailored to your needs.